Fantastic Planet: Interpretations

 The film's narrative has been considered to be an allegory about animal rights and human rights as well as racism.
 Sean Axmaker of Turner Classic Movies referred to the film as "nothing if not allegorical", writing that "it's not a stretch to see the fight against oppression reflected in the civil rights struggle in the United States, the French in Algeria, apartheid in South Africa, and (when injustice takes a turn to wholesale annihilation of the 'inferior' race) the Holocaust itself".

 Liz Ohanesian of LA Weekly speculated on the film being a commentary on animal rights, using the Draag's treatment of the Oms as evidence and writing that the film places "humans in roles of pets and pests".
 Mike D'Angelo of The A.V.
-Club wrote that "The Draag-Om dynamic is broad enough to be multipurpose, reflecting both racism via 'How would you like it?' role reversal".
+Club wrote that "The Traag-Om dynamic is broad enough to be multipurpose, reflecting both racism and animal rights via 'How would you like it?' role reversal".